otrv4/otrv4/otrv4.md

 For version 3 and 4 messages, if the receiving instance tag is not equal to its own, the message should be discarded and the user optionally warned.

-The exception here is the D-H Commit Message where the recipient instance tag may be 0, which indicates that no particular instance is specified.
+The exception here is the DH Commit Message where the recipient instance tag may be 0, which indicates that no particular instance is specified.

 #### User requests to start an OTR conversation